 I recently had the opportunity to speak with actor John Pirruccello who played Deputy Chad in Twin Peaks: The Return.
 John also will also be one of the stars in the upcoming HBO show, Barry, expected to debut next year.
 John was incredibly gracious with his time and I really enjoyed our conversation.
 I hope you do as well.

-First day of work on Twin Peaks: It was wonderful.
+The first day of work on Twin Peaks: It was wonderful.
 They could not have made me feel more welcome.
-The welcoming committee was Harry (Goaz), Kimmy (Robertson) and Bob Forrester.
+The welcoming committee was Harry (Goaz), Kimmy (Robertson) and Bob Forster.
 I walked into the Sheriff’s office and continued to walk back through what I guess was a wall when you see it on the show, but there’s not actually a wall there.
 Basically around and behind Lucy’s desk.
-There were chairs setup and I walked around the corner and there’s Harry and Kimmy.
+There were chairs set up, and I walked around the corner, and there’s Harry and Kimmy.
 Kimmy stood up and said “Hi, I’m Kimmy.
 Who will you be playing?”
 I told her I would be playing Chad and she said “That’s so wonderful.
 We were all just wondering who would be playing Chad.
 I’m so glad you’re here”.
 She couldn’t have been more lovely and more welcoming and it just continued from there.
 All of those original cast members—Dana, Michael Horse, all of these people from the original show were incredibly generous and welcoming and then Dana took me out to lunch.
-People use the word family a lot but the Twin peaks people mean it.
+People use the word family a lot but the Twin Peaks people mean it.
 They definitely treated me like I was a part of the family.

 The show’s legacy: I think that its legacy will be that it completely changed everything about television twice so far.
 That show has shown up and absolutely decimated any preconceived notions about television and expanded the possibilities about what television can be.
 They’ve done it twice and the night is young.